ACCOUNTING AND PAYROLL

 This ten-month program provides students with the knowledge they need to handle the daily challenges of an accounting professional.
 Students learn how to manage payroll and expenses, draft fiscal year documentation, communicate with stakeholders, and provincial and federal payroll laws.

-This program also provides hands-on experience with leading accounting and payroll software, such as QuickBooks and Sage 50, providing graduates with the technical knowledge needed to be successful from day one.
+This program also provides hands-on experience with leading accounting and payroll software, such as QuickBooks and Sage 50.
+Our technical training provides graduates with the real-world knowledge they need to be successful from their first day on the job.

 Heritage College’s Accounting & Payroll Administration has been recognized by the Canadian Payroll Association.
 Students who complete this program will meet the requirements needed to challenge the CPA’s Payroll Compliance Practitioner certification exam.
 For more information about our CPA accreditation, please contact us at 403-800-8221.